Akuli/mittari/README.md

 I made an ugly but useful tkinter GUI mostly to compensate for electronics inaccuracies in software.
 There are several inaccuracies:
-- Transistors need about 0.6V to 0.7V to turn on.
+- Transistors need about 0.6V to turn on.
 - The AliExpress current meters are inaccurate.
 - The circuit depends on the current gain (beta) of the transistors.

-But none of this matters, as long as the software can output the correct audio volumes to set the meters to the right places.
+But none of this matters if the software can output the correct audio volumes to set the meters to the right places.

 Each slider sets the audio volume used to move the meter to a given position.